TeamNewPipe/documentation/docs/07_release_instructions.md

 - The `## NewPipeExtractor version` should contain a link to the NewPipeExtractor release this new NewPipe version will ship with (i.e. the one set in [Creating the release branch](#creating-the-release-branch))
 - Copy the draft Markdown changelog [kept on GitHub](https://github.com/TeamNewPipe/NewPipe/releases) (you finalized it earlier in [Create a changelog](#create-a-changelog)) to the clipboard and paste it under the `## App changelog` section
 - Once you have created the issue, pin it using the "Pin issue" button on the right
-- *for example, check out [#8230](https://github.com/TeamNewPipe/NewPipe/issues/8230) for reference*
+- *Check out [#8230](https://github.com/TeamNewPipe/NewPipe/issues/8230) for reference*

 ## Testing APKs

 The first time you open the release issue, and then each time some changes are made to the release PR, you should provide a debug APK in the `## Testing for regressions` section.
-- Wait for the Continuous Integration (CI) to finish testing the PR, then download the debug APK it will have built from the "Checks" tab
+- Wait for the Continuous Integration (CI) to finish testing the PR, then download the resulting debug APK artifact from the "Checks" tab
 - Rename it to `NewPipe_vX.X.X_RC1_debug.apk` where `RC1` should be incremented to `RC2` and so on each time a new APK is provided
 - Zip it and make sure the `.zip` file has the same name as the `.apk` it contains
 - Upload it in the issue description, replacing the `...` placeholder used above